About the NNAS

-The Scheme is supported by outdoor organisations for its sound training system for teaching the skills of land based navigation, and enabling participants to gain the confidence and skills to plan and safely execute their own journeys into the countryside.
+Outdoor organisations across the UK and further afield recognise The NNAS’ Award Schemes for its sound training system for teaching the skills of land based navigation, and enabling participants to gain the confidence and skills to plan and safely execute their own journeys into the countryside.

 The NNAS is recognised by

 The mission of the National Navigation Award Scheme is to inspire, enable and empower people of all ages to navigate with confidence through the provision of personal navigation skills training delivered to nationally recognised standards of excellence.

 The vision of the National Navigation Award Scheme is to become the recognised national body for land navigation in the British Isles.

 Peter Palmer was the founder of the NNAS scheme and its first and only chairman until 2003 when he passed away at the end of October after a long illness.

 Peter was a great visionary and philosopher.
 He was a teacher in Stafford for many years before working as the British Orienteering Federation Director of Coaching.
 He had the ability to empower people young and old, and this was demonstrated in his vision to start a junior orienteering squad in the Stafford area many years ago, the youngsters from this later developing into world-class competitors.